Mariners activate reliever Tony Zych from the disabled list

 “Tony is healthy and he’s excited to get back,” manager Scott Servais said.
 “He looks great and the ball is coming out of his hand really good.”

-With rain either interrupting, delaying or canceling his scheduled rehab outings with the Rainiers, the Mariners had Zych throw a simulated game on Wednesday afternoon at Safeco Field to get his work in and also watch him in person to see if he was ready to come back from the disabled list.
+With rain either interrupting, delaying or canceling his scheduled rehab outings with the Rainiers, the Mariners had Zych throw a simulated game on Wednesday afternoon at Safeco Field to get his work in.
+It also allowed the staff to watch him in person to see if he was ready to come back from the disabled list.

-“I’ve been keeping myself in good shape and I feel like the (simulated game) really helped,” he said.
+“I’ve been keeping myself in good shape and I feel like the (simulated game) really helped,” Zych said.
 “It was outstanding.
 I think just being able to get into the park and having that little extra adrenaline of being here really helped me finish my pitches.
 I felt really good.”

 Most Read Stories